15 Email Campaign Examples to Create High-Converting Campaigns

 Start with welcome emails.
 They bring your new subscribers into the fold and make them feel wanted.

 Next, try cart abandonment emails.
-If someone abandons a shopping cart in your e-commerce store, you want to bring them back.
-Personalize these emails with the actual item(s) if possible to jog their memories.
+If someone abandons a shopping cart in your e-commerce store, you want them to return.
+Personalize these emails with the actual item(s) to jog their memories.

 Transactional, newsletter, and retention emails can also help boost conversions.
-If you run all these email campaigns at once, you’ll generate more revenue.
+Running all these email campaigns at once will generate more revenue.

-Of course, don’t forget to continue to collect emails.
+Of course, remember to continue collecting emails.
 You don’t want your list to fizzle out, right?
 As older subscribers drop off, you want to replace them with new ones.

 What’s the best ROI you’ve ever gotten on an email campaign?